 - International Migration and Ethnic Relations

-Internship as an optional course
+Internship as an elective course

 An internship is carried out during the elective semester of your study programme here at GPS/MAH.
 To be eligible for the course, you are required to have completed your previous courses in your particular program.

 To be able to do an internship within the study programme you need to have taken your credits during the previous semesters.
-The entry requirements for the internship course is: 60 approved credits with a certain progression in one of the major subjects mentioned above.
+The entry requirement for the internship course is: 60 approved credits with a certain progression in one of the major subjects mentioned above.

 Internship as an independent course